Amyloidosis in dogs: causes, symptoms and treatment

 Pale or yellow mucous membranes: These signs indicate anemia or liver problems caused by amyloid deposits.

-Loss of appetite and weight loss: Many dogs with amyloidosis show reduced interest in food and lose weight.
+Loss of appetite and weight loss: Many dogs with amyloidosis show a reduced interest in food and lose weight.

 Vomiting and diarrhea: Digestive problems are common, especially when the liver is affected.